MANAGING SUPPLY CHAIN DECARBONISATION, RISK AND GOVERNANCE: SCOPE 3 & CBAM

 Course Overview

 Procurement functions are now at the centre of organisations' net-zero, regulatory, and supply chain resilience agendas — yet most procurement teams are expected to act without practical guidance on how to do so.
 Scope 3 emissions typically account for the largest share of a corporate carbon footprint, and procurement decisions directly determine whether those emissions rise or fall.
 Regulatory mechanisms such as the Carbon Border Adjustment Mechanism (CBAM) are translating carbon exposure into real cost and compliance risk, with direct implications for sourcing strategy, supplier selection, and contract management.
-At the same time, investors, customers, and regulators increasingly expect organisations to demonstrate credible, actionable supply-chain decarbonisation — not high-level commitments alone.
+At the same time, investors, customers, and regulators increasingly expect organisations to demonstrate credible, actionable supply-chain decarbonization.
 This programme bridges that gap, equipping procurement professionals with the knowledge, frameworks, and practical tools to embed sustainability into everyday sourcing decisions, manage Scope 3 and CBAM exposure, and contribute meaningfully to their organisation's net-zero commitments.

 Course benefits